DNS Lookup Online

 The AAAA record maps a domain name to an IPv6 address.

-A CNAME (Canonical Name) record is used to point a sub-domain to its parent domain.
+A CNAME (Canonical Name) record points a sub-domain to its parent domain.

 MX (Mail Exchange) records contain information about the mail servers that are supposed to receive email messages for a domain.